-[Name of group] will be holding an event on Thursday 6th February as part of a nation-wide push to get people talking more openly about mental health for one day.
+[Name of group] will be holding an event on Thursday 4th February as part of a nation-wide push to get people talking more openly about mental health for one day.

-Time to Talk Day is organised by See Me, Scotland's programme to end mental health discrimiantion, in partnership with Time to Change in England.
+Time to Talk Day is organised by See Me, Scotland's programme to end mental health discrimination, in partnership with anti stigma programmes from across the UK and Ireland.

 Time to Talk Day aims to get as many people as possible talking about mental health.
-This year See Me is highlighting the importance of choosing to talk about mental health.
+We know that a small conversation about mental health has the power to make a big difference.

-Since its launch in 2014, Time to Talk Day has sparked millions of conversations in schools, homes, workplaces, in the media and online, and attracted support from celebrities such as Des Clarke, Stephen Fry and Scottish actor Daniel Portman, who played Pod in Game of Thrones.
+Since its launch in 2014, Time to Talk Day has sparked millions of conversations in schools, homes, workplaces, in the media and online, and attracted support from celebrities such as Des Clarke, Gail Porter and Scottish actor Daniel Portman, who played Pod in Game of Thrones.